ProjectResound/resound-api/README.md

 To run Resound API with the MySQL adapter, edit `database.yml` appropriately.
 Also comment out the Scenic gem `gem 'scenic', '~> 1.4.0'` from the Gemfile befure running `bundle install`

+## Heroku
+1. Need to add ffmpeg build pack, suggested buildpack: https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest
+2. Add addons for Postgres and Redis
+3. Copy all the variables from `.env.example` to `Config Vars` under `settings` tab and add the proper values
+4. Need to set `JOB_SYNC` to `true`
+5. If you used the suggested ffmpeg build pack, you need to set `FFMPEG_PATH` to `/app/vendor/ffmpeg/ffmpeg`.
+If you want you can check the correct path using the follow setps
+ * run `heroku bash -a your-app-name`
+ * run `which ffmpeg`
+ * the output of the previous command is the value you should add under `FFMPEG_PATH`

 ## Upload via FTP
 It is possible to configure `resound-api` to upload via FTP:
 1. Copy `shrine_ftp_.rb.example` to `shrine.rb` in the `config/initializers` directory